AdobeDocs/experience-platform.en/help/ai-assistant/home.md

 The [!DNL Knowledge Graph] consists of sub-graphs that are referenced whenever queries submitted:

-* Customer usage data.
+* Customer operational insights.
-* Customer usage data across various meta-stores.
+* Customer operational insights across various meta-stores.
 * Experience League documentation.

 There are two classes of questions to consider before querying AI Assistant:

-**Concept Questions**: Concept questions are about Adobe concepts related to data or audiences.
-Some examples of concept questions include:
+**Documentation questions**: Documentation questions are about Adobe concepts related to data or audiences.
+Some examples of documentation questions include:

 * What is the difference between batch and streaming segmentation?
 * How do I build a segment?
 * What is an identity map?

-**Usage Questions**: Usage questions are about the data objects inside your organization's sandbox.
-Some examples of usage questions include:
+**Operational insight questions**: Operational insight questions are about the data objects inside your organization's sandbox.
+Some examples of operational insight questions include:

 * How many datasets do I have?
 * How many schema attributes have never been used?